stefandreyer/CODESYS-MQTT/doc/integration.md

 	__PublishReceived__ method is passed a __Data:CALLBACK_DATA__.
 In this all needed data is available.
 	I created some nice FB for easy use of callbacks: __ReceiveValue__, __ReceiveString__ with them you can start working.
 They can check topics, payloads and other stuff.
-	The highes benefit of the callbacks is the callbackCollector.
+	The highest benefit of the callbacks is the callbackCollector.
 With the collector we are able to, collect as many instances of FBs(implementing the __MQTT_SUBSCRIBE_CALLBACK__ interface) as desired.
 	The collector uses dynamic memmory allocation and is so limited by the ammount of available dynamic memmory.
 	To use the collector you have to pass one instance of the collector to the subscription FB.
 Then use the __put__ method of the collector to add multiple instances of FBs to the collector.
 If a publish packet is received, the collector calls all of the __PublishReceived__ methods registered to the collector.
 So each FB can check if the received packet fits to them.
-I use this technology im my __CODESYS-ZIGBEE2MQTT__ Library.
+I use this technology im my __CODESYS-ZIGBEE2MQTT__ library.
 With additional use of reflection, I'm able to create topics by names of FB instances.
 - The other benefit of the collector is the speed.
 By using a collector all payload received in one cycle can be passed to the application.
 So if there are 20 publish packets in the buffer in one cycle, these 20 packets are passed